wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md

 ![ Mobile Security Suite - Back-End Systems Overview ](./13.png)

-While the picture might look daunting, have no fear - everything is in fact straight forward.
-Pay attention to the numbered blue boxes:
+While the picture might look daunting, have no fear - everything is in fact straight-forward.
+Have a coffee, print the picture, and pay attention to the numbered blue boxes:

 1. **PowerAuth Server** - This is the component that keeps track of registered devices and helps with the critical processes, such as activation or transaction signing.
 It should be deployed in the secure infrastructure, not accessible from the outside.
 2. **PowerAuth Admin** - A GUI administration console for PowerAuth Server.
 While you could do the same thing using the PowerAuth Server API, this makes everything a bit more convenient.